FranckLejzerowicz/microbiome_analyzer/README.md

   --slurm / --no-slurm            Whether to prepare Slurm and not Torque
                                   jobs.  [default: False]

-  -chunkit, --p-chunkit INTEGER   Maximum number of jobs at which extra jobs
+  -x, --chunks INTEGER            Maximum number of jobs at which extra jobs
                                   will be added in chunks

   --version                       Show the version and exit.